craiggrummitt/SpriteKitEasingSwift/README.md

 Sprite Kit Easing makes available the following standard easing equations as SKActions.

 ![easing.gif](easing.gif)

+Use SKEase methods to tween properties of an SKNode, such as:
+* move
+* scale
+* scaleX
+* scaleY
+* rotate
+* fade
+* tweenLabelColor
+* tweenShapeFillColor

+If you want to tween a variable, use:
+* createPointTween
+* createFloatTween
+* createColorTween

 The SKEase functions return an SKAction that performs the ease.
 You can then run the SKAction in the same manner you would any other SKAction in SpriteKit.